ics-314-code-crew/ics-314-code-crew.github.io/index.md

 # Team Members

-1. Jake Dickinson - Currently pursuing a Bachelor of Science in Computer Science at the Department of Information and Computer Sciences at the University of Hawaii, Manoa.
-Interested in Game Development.
+1. Jake Dickinson - I am currently pursuing a Bachelor of Science in Computer Science at the Department of Information and Computer Sciences at the University of Hawaii, Manoa.
+I am interested in Game Development.

-2. Jayden Sagayaga - I am also currently pursuing a Bachelor of Science in Computer Science at the Department of Information and Computer Sciences at the University of Hawaii, Manoa.
-My interests in this major is also about Game Develpment.
+2. Jayden Sagayaga - I am currently pursuing a Bachelor of Science in Computer Science at the Department of Information and Computer Sciences at the University of Hawaii, Manoa.
+My interest in this major is in Game Development.

 3. Eden Parungao - I am currently pursuing a Bachelor of Science in Computer Science at the Department of Information and Computer Sciences at the University of Hawaii, Manoa.
-Some interests of mine when it comes to computer science is cybersecurity and game development.
+Some interests of mine when it comes to computer science are cybersecurity and game development.

-4. Nathan Chee - I am currently pursuing a Bachelor of Art in Computer Science at the Department of Information and Computer Sciences at the University of Hawaii at Manoa.
-I am very interested in the field of Cybersecurity and Software Enigneering.
+4. Nathan Chee - I am currently pursuing a Bachelor of Arts in Computer Science at the Department of Information and Computer Sciences at the University of Hawaii at Manoa.
+I am very interested in the field of Cybersecurity and Software Engineering.

 # Team Contract
 Our team has developed a <a href="https://docs.google.com/document/d/1PiApV3qOrppXNGaRf1kudZ24YolmkLwuc0Uw49lqp0w/edit?usp=sharing">Team Contract</a> to establish clear expectations within the group.
-The contract outlines several criteria's such as each members contribution and bahaviors, and includes solutions to conflicts that may errupt during our time as a group.
-If a member fails to meet the agreed terms, then there shall be a process to try to de-escalate the situation.
-If that doesn't work, then it shall be escalated to the instructor.
+The contract outlines several criteria, such as each member’s contributions and behaviors, and includes solutions to conflicts that may arise during our time as a group.
+If a member fails to meet the agreed-upon terms, there will be a process to attempt to de-escalate the situation.
+If that does not work, it will be escalated to the instructor.